 For more information regarding these trainings please email us at email@example.com or call us at 207.581.1406.

-Our staff work closely with the Deputy Title IX Coordinator and other staff members in our Title IX Student Services Office on matters related to covered under Title IX (sexual assault, dating violence, interpersonal violence, pregnancy and parenting, and more).
+Our staff work closely with the Deputy Title IX Coordinator and other staff members in our Title IX Student Services Office on matters related to, and covered under, Title IX (sexual assault, dating violence, interpersonal violence, pregnancy and parenting, and more).
 If you have a concern related to Title IX please reach out to their staff directly at firstname.lastname@example.org or visit their website for more resources.

 The Office of Community Standards, Rights, and Responsibilities collaborates with faculty in implementing and upholding the University of Maine System Academic Integrity Policy.
 More information and resources for Academic Integrity can be found on our Academic Integrity webpage.